 1. Supercardioid: It is a narrow pickup pattern where the powered shotgun mic is sensitive right in front of the condenser and sounds off-axis are rejected.

 2. Hypercardioid: It works like a supercardioid but carries a narrower pickup pattern and an extended rear pickup.
 SYNCO broadcast microphone D2 sets a typical example.

 3. Ultracardioid: It might be the narrowest pickup pattern, not that excellent for use on a boom pole since it is so directional that even the slightest move has the subject go off-axis.

-Other things to look for into condenser shotgun mics include high sensitivity and low self-noise.
+Other things to look for into shotgun mics include high sensitivity and low self-noise.
 A professional shotgun microphone is usually used to capture sound at a distance, meaning that the microphone is trying to pick up low-level signals.
 This is why a quality shotgun microphone needs to have sensitivity higher than those intended to pick up close sources.
 Then the low-level sound always needs to be amplified to a usable signal level.
 Hence, having a mic with low self-noise is very important.